 Task No./Name STCW Competence STCW Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard Vessel construction and stability Course Note 2 Control trim, stability and stress Understanding of fundamental principles of ship construction and the theories and factors affecting trim and stability and measures necessary to preserve trim and stability This KUP is satisfied by successful completion of the approved Advanced Stability course specified in 46 CFR 11.311(a)(3)(ii) and/or 11.313(a)(3)(ii).
 14.2 Effect of flooding Course Note 2 Control trim, stability and stress Knowledge of the effect on trim and stability of a ship in the event of damage to and consequent flooding of a compartment and countermeasures to be taken This KUP is satisfied by successful completion of the approved Advanced Stability course specified in 46 CFR 11.311(a)(3)(ii) and/or 11.313(a)(3)(ii).
-IMO recommendation for ship stability Course Note 2 Control trim, stability and stress Knowledge of IMO recommendations concerning ship stability This KUP is satisfied by successful completion of the approved Advanced Stability course specified in 46 CFR 11.311(a)(3)(ii) and/or 11.313(a)(3)(ii).
+IMO recommendation for ship stability Course Note 2 Control trim, stability and stress Knowledge of IMO recommendations concerning ship stability d by successful comple) and/or 11.313(a)(3)(i etion of the approved Advanced Stability course specified in 46 i).